 Laugment provides advanced, easy-to-use law practice thinking architecture via your desktop or handheld device browser.

-As a lawyer, you need an advanced lawyer-built law practice knowledge assistant in myriad ways in your daily practice.
+As a lawyer, you need an advanced lawyer-built law practice knowledge assistant / electronic mentor in myriad ways in your daily practice.
 And, until Laugment came on the scene, the Legal Web had no semantic "brain" to make it more useful to practicing lawyers.
 The empty search box can't do what Laugment can do - make your most valuable asset -- your legal mind -- sharper, quicker, and more creative than ever.
 How?
 By legal transactive memory effects.
 Here's what others have said.

 And if you hire outside counsel, let's talk about how we can mutually support your law firms' step up to 21st century-style law practice.

 Call us or ask us to call you.